Pammer and Alpenhof cases: Procedural history

-Pammer v.
-Karl Schlütter GmbH & Co.
+Pammer v Karl Schlütter GmbH & Co.
 KG

 Mr. Pammer sued for the payment of the remaining €5,294 at an Austrian court.
 The court of first instance held that it had both international and territorial jurisdiction.
 It ruled that it was a consumer contract and the website was adapted to the German marketplace.
 The court of appeal ruled that the lower court did not have international jurisdiction and dismissed the action.
 Mr. Pammer did not accept this decision, and brought the action to the Supreme Court of Austria.
 The supreme court brought it to the European Court of Justice for a preliminary ruling.

 Hotel Alpenhof GesmbH v Oliver Heller

-Hotel Alpenhof GesmbH sued Mr. Heller for €5,248.30 for the provision of hotel services, at an Austrian court.
+Hotel Alpenhof GesmbH sued Mr Oliver Heller for €5,248.30 for the provision of hotel services, at an Austrian court.
 The defendant objected that the court lacked international and territorial jurisdiction.
 The first and second instance courts followed this argument and dismissed the action.
 The claimant then appealed to the Supreme Court of Austria on a point of law.
 The Supreme Court brought it to the European Court of Justice for a preliminary ruling.